simerplaha/JustSQL/README.md

 Just write SQL as `String` and parse results into types.

-JustSQL is a lightweight library that adds type-safety to query results & parameters, allowing unrestricted plain SQL queries.
+JustSQL is a lightweight SQL library that adds type-safety to query results & parameters, allowing unrestricted plain SQL queries.

 Can be used in parallel with other libraries.